Capacity Lower Bounds via Productization: Main Results

 For a given polynomial $p$, the rate of convergence is $O(1/t)$ where $t$ is the number of iterations. \end{theorem}

 Note that the iterative algorithm we define is different, and easier to implement, than the iterative algorithm given by Bregman projections.
 See Remark \ref{rem:bregman} for more details.

-Our main bound also gives a bound similar to one used very recently in \cite{karlin2020slightly} to give an improved approximation factor for metric TSP (see Corollary \ref{cor:metric_TSP}).
+As discussed above, our main non-homogeneous bound improves the one used recently in \cite{karlin2020slightly} to give an improved approximation factor for metric TSP (see Corollary \ref{cor:imp_metric_TSP}).
 We state this bound now, leaving further discussion of the relevant notation to Section \ref{sec:metric_TSP}.
+Note that this bound is singly exponential in the number of random variables, in contrast to the doubly exponential bound of \cite{karlin2020slightly}.